 Kids go free

 We know that with flights, accommodation, tours and transport, the costs of a family holiday can really add up.
-That’s why we offer free travel insurance for your dependent children aged 17 and under, who are included on your policy at no extra cost!
+That’s why we offer free travel insurance for your dependent children aged 20 and under, who are included on your policy at no extra cost.

 Is there a different level of cover for kids?

-The ‘Medical and Evacuation’ section of the policy doesn’t have any age restrictions, so your children receive the same comprehensive cover for unexpected accidents and injuries that occur overseas.
+The ‘Medical and Evacuation’ section of the policy doesn’t have any age restrictions, so your children receive the same comprehensive cover for unexpected accidents and injuries or illness that occur overseas.

 What activities are covered for kids?

 Kids can be an adventurous bunch, which is why it’s so important that they’re insured in case of any unexpected bumps and scrapes.
-We know that adventure is all part of the fun, which is why our TravelCare policy covers things like skiing and snowboarding at no extra cost.
-Other adventure activities we cover include*:
+We know that adventure is all part of the fun, which is why our TravelCare policy includes comprehensive medical and evacuation cover for things like:

 - Hot air ballooning